stringintech/blog/content/post/postgres-partitioning/index.md

 ## Introduction

 In database management, handling large-scale data operations efficiently is critical.
 One common challenge is executing mass deletions on large tables without dragging down overall performance.
-This article looks at how PostgreSQL’s table partitioning feature can significantly speed up the process and help maintain smooth database operations.
+This article looks at how PostgreSQL's table partitioning feature can significantly speed up the process and help maintain smooth database operations.

 ## The Challenge of Mass Deletions